renegatorator/scoreboard/README.md

 - React: A JavaScript library for building user interfaces.
 - TypeScript: A statically-typed superset of JavaScript that compiles to plain JavaScript.
 - Create React App (CRA): A tool for bootstrapping React applications with a predefined setup.
+- Testing Library: A set of utilities for testing React components.
+- Jest: A JavaScript testing framework.
+- Sass: A preprocessor scripting language for CSS.

 ## How to Use